 Select the following classification models and options, which support code generation for label prediction, and then perform cross-validation (for more details, see Introduction to Code Generation).
 To select each model, in the Models section, click the Show more arrow, and then click the model.

 |Under Decision Trees, select All Trees||Classification trees of various complexities|

 |Under Support Vector Machines, select All SVMs||SVMs of various complexities and using various kernels.
 Complex SVMs require time to fit.|

-After cross-validating each model type, the Data Browser displays each model and its 5-fold, cross-validated classification accuracy, and highlights the model with the best accuracy.
+After the app cross-validates each model type, the Models pane displays each model and its 5-fold, cross-validated classification accuracy, and highlights the model with the best accuracy.

 Select the model that yields the maximum 5-fold, cross-validated classification accuracy, which is the error-correcting output codes (ECOC) model of Fine Gaussian SVM learners.
 With PCA enabled, Classification Learner uses two predictors out of six.

 In the Plot and Interpret section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.

 C classes.
 However, the model does not do

 as well distinguishing between particular levels within those groups, the lower B levels

 Export the model to the MATLAB® Workspace and save the model using